Tag

 iOS 16 was announced at 2022’s WWDC in June.
 It rolled out to consumers in Fall 2022.

-Updates include new Messages features, SharePlay availability in FaceTime and Messages, and upgrades for Apple Wallet including Apple Pay Later and Apple Order Tracking.
+Updates include new Messages features, SharePlay availability in FaceTime and Messages, and upgrades for Apple Wallet including Later and Apple Order Tracking.

 iOS 16 also featured an Apple Maps redesign and new features, such as cycling, lookaround, and multi-stop routing.
 The iOS upgrade also offers improvements to Spatial Audio that allow for the personalization of audio on AirPods.